geoscixyz/eosc350website/index.rst

 **Teaching Assistants:**

 - Michael Mitchell: mmitchel@eoas.ubc.ca, Office: ESB 4033C
-- Dom Fournier:     fourndo@gmail.com,    Office: ESB 4021
+- Gabriela Racz:
-- Thibaut Astic:    thast@eos.ubc.ca,     Office: ESB 4037
+- Vahid Dehghanniri:

 Office hourse: contact the TA's by e-mail or in person for availability.
 Please include 'EOSC350' in the subject line.